Mark Hembrow: Career

 At 18 years of age, Mark first started working professionally for the main company at Queensland Theatre Company where he worked in productions over two years while doing in-service training.
-Productions included 'Springle' a secondary school theatre and education production, written by Billy Brown to celebrate 100 years of education.
+Productions included Springle a secondary school theatre and education production, written by Bille Brown to celebrate 100 years of education.
 He also performed in Equus, School for Scoundrels, Savages, Jumpers, The Department, Hamlet and Fourth of July before heading to Sydney.